If you are just getting started on building a food supply, the idea of stocking enough food for everyone might seem daunting. But

 There are three ways to determine your family’s needs.
 Once you determine what you need for a food supply, then you want to generate your Master List of everything you’d like to have on hand during a time of crisis.
 Once you start getting your food, this chart will help you decide which storage method will best suit your needs.

 You probably already have a lot of things already on hand.
 Just go through your pantry and freezer and see what you already have.
 Also take into consideration your garden or fresh produce you may have access to this summer.
-Deduct what you have on hand or will have from your garden and delete that from your Master list.
+Add up what you have on hand or will have from your garden and deduct that from your Master list.

 Set a monthly budget